 1. Start with a course template.

-One way to promote quality online instruction in your summer course is to use a course template.
-By copying ODL’s remote teaching course template into your Canvas course site, you’ll automatically build your course on selected quality standards based on the nationally recognized Quality Matters rubric.
+One way to promote quality online instruction in your course is to use a course template.
+By copying the ODL Quality Course Shell into your Canvas course site, you’ll automatically build your course on selected quality standards based on the nationally recognized Quality Matters rubric.
 Your course will be easier for students to navigate and positioned to yield better learning outcomes and a better student experience.

-- Import the ODL Remote Teaching Shell.
+- Import the ODL Quality Course Shell.
 Get step-by-step instructions for importing ODL’s course template into your Canvas course site.

 - Quality Remote Teaching: The Big Picture Webinar.
 The following workshop was recorded during our Summer 2020 Remote Teaching Course Enhancement program.
 In this one-hour webinar, you'll get a big-picture overview of six strategies for quality remote instruction.
-You'll learn more about the Quality Matters Rubric, how it aligns with the ODL Master Shell in Canvas, and how to download the ODL Master Shell from Canvas Commons.
+You'll learn more about the Quality Matters rubric, how it aligns with the ODL Quality Course Shell (also referred to as the ODL master course template) in Canvas, and how to download the course shell from Canvas Commons.